-You can explore the exterior of the building at any time, or Windmill Hill Archive will be open on Wednesday afternoons from 2-4pm during the main season, please check with the Bookings Office on 01296 653226 for further details or www.waddesdon.org.uk

-Location

-Waddesdon is just off the A41 between Aylesbury and Bicester, 20 minutes from J7 (northbound) and J9 (southbound) of the M40.

-Approximate driving times

-London 90 minutes

-Birmingham 75 minutes

-Oxford 45 minutes

-Aylesbury 15 minutes
+You can explore the exterior of the building at any time.
+Please check online or with the Bookings Office on 01296 820414 for details of access to the interior of the building.
+Location Waddesdon is just off the A41 between Aylesbury and Bicester, 20 minutes from J7 (northbound) and J9 (southbound) of the M40.
+Approximate driving times London 90 minutes Birmingham 75 minutes Oxford 45 minutes Aylesbury 15 minutes